On the Concentration of the Minimizers of Empirical Risks: Introduction

 To summarize, the bounds on the estimation error obtained with these techniques of uniform convergence decrease as $n^{-1/2}$.
-Without further assumption on the cost function $l$, this rate is optimal \cite{mendelson2008lower}.
+Without further assumption on the cost function $l$, this rate is optimal \citep[see][]{mendelson2008lower}.

-\paragraph*{Algorithm stability}
+\subsubsection{Algorithm Stability}

 Another body of literature studies the generalization of learning algorithms through stability.
-These ideas can be tracked back to the 1970's as well with \cite{rogers1978finite} and later popularized in the founding article \cite{bousquet2002stability}.
-The notions involved in these works will be introduced here for the case of the empirical minimizer, although they can be applied to the broader setting of learning algorithms\footnote{More precisely, a learning algorithm is a function $\Ac : \Xsp^n \to \Msp$ that maps the given data $\bX = (x_i)_{i=1}^n$ to an element of $\Msp$ which can be the minimizer $\hphi$ of the empirical risk $\hJJ$ or an approximation of it obtained using any algorithm (e.g gradient descent).}.
+These ideas can be tracked back to the 1970's as well with \cite{rogers1978finite} and later popularized in the founding article of \citet{bousquet2002stability}.
+The notions involved in these works will be introduced here for the case of the empirical minimizers, although they can be applied to the broader setting of learning algorithms.\footnote{More precisely, a learning algorithm is a function $\Ac : \Xsp^n \to \Msp$ that maps the given data $\bX = (X_i)_{i=1}^n$ to an element of $\Msp$ which can be the minimizer $\hphi$ of the empirical risk $\hJJ$ or an approximation of it obtained using any algorithm (for example gradient descent).}

-For convenient notation, let $\bX = (X_1,\ldots,X_n) \in \Xsp^n$ be the random vector containing the $n$ independent sample points, and let $Y \in \Xsp$ be an i.i.d.\ copy of $X_1$.
+For convenient notation, let $\bX = (X_1,\ldots,X_n) \in \Xsp^n$ be the random vector containing the $n$ independent sample points, and let $Y \in \Xsp$ be an independent copy of $X_1$.
 The random vector $\bX'$ is obtained by swapping one element of $\bX$ with $Y$ so that $\bX' = (Y,X_2,\ldots,X_n)$.
-Furthermore, the empirical risk associated to $\bX'$ will be denote by $\tJJ$ and its minimizer by $\tphi$.
+Furthermore, the empirical risk associated to $\bX'$ will be denoted by $\tJJ$ and its minimizer by $\tphi$.
 It is important to remark at this point that the risk $\hJJ$ and therefore its minimizers are invariant under reordering of the components of the vector $\bX$.
 The perturbation of $\bX$ by swapping any element can therefore be thought as exchanging the first component.

 The starting point of these works is a different decomposition of the estimation error